ivanpaulovich/blog/content/post/clean-architecture-essentials.md

 [HttpGet("{AccountId}", Name = "GetAccount")]
 [ProducesResponseType(StatusCodes.Status200OK, Type = typeof(GetAccountDetailsResponse))]
 [ProducesResponseType(StatusCodes.Status404NotFound)]
-[ProducesResponseType(StatusCodes.Status400BadRequest)]
-[ProducesResponseType(StatusCodes.Status500InternalServerError)]
 public async Task<IActionResult> Get([FromRoute][Required] GetAccountDetailsRequest request)
 {
     var input = new GetAccountDetailsInput(request.AccountId);
-    await _mediator.PublishAsync(input);
+    await _useCase.Execute(input);
     return _presenter.ViewModel;
 }
 ```

-You notice that I added the `mediator` instance to decouple the Controller and the `UseCase`, it means that the Controller will produce messages, give them to the mediator then the mediator will deliver the message to the appropriate UseCase.
-Of course, you can invoke the UseCase directly, verify whats works best for your project.

-By definition the Output messages given by the UseCase are a consistent and immutable objects, it uses Value Objects to describe the business state.

-So the Presenter is in charge of translating the Value Objects into a WebApi response.
+The Presenter is in charge of translating the Value Objects into a WebApi response.
 Fortunately the Value Objects exposes a `ToDecimal()` or `ToString()` methods which converts it into primitive types.

 The `GetAccountDetailsPresenter` implements both `NotFound` and `Standard` methods mimicking the StdOut and StdErr from Unix.
 These methods creates the ViewModel object.